ying-teaching/rn/docs/ch03/README.md

 React Native uses components that are backed by the corresponding Android and iOS views.
 These platform-backed components are called `Native Components`.
 RN provides a set of commonly used Native comonents.
 These are RN's [Core Components](https://reactnative.dev/docs/components-and-apis).
 Components are composable -- it means that a component can have one or more sub components.
 It is an individual resualble piece of a React App.

 A component rendered in a screen is called a React **Element**.
 Elements in a screen are organized as a tree.
 Formally, the component is the `type` of rendered element.
+A component may have many properties (called `props`) such as `style` or component-specific setup data.
+For example, a `<Button>` component has a `title` prop to specifies the button text.
+You use component property names to initialize its props.
+For exxmple, `<Button title="Submit" />`.

+In summary, when you create a UI element, you use JSX to specify a component as its type and provide one or more props (including `style`) to initialize its view.

 ## 2 Style